 Slotting started being used to manage the symptoms of two problems: 1) too many products were being made, and 2) 80% ~ 90% of new products failed.
 Suppliers were making more products than retail stores could bear and they were asking retailers to make risky decisions that could have been financially damaging.

 If a retail store stocks new products and most of the new products fail, that could be a huge financial loss for the store.
 If a store continues doing that, the financial losses could put the store out of business.
 A store can’t reasonably be asked to take such a risk, but that’s the risk that some companies were asking stores to take.
 Some companies were asking stores to be their ‘market testers’ instead of testing the viability of their new products themselves before asking stores to put those products on the shelves.

 It’s important to note that not all retail stores charge a slotting fee.
 But large chain stores do tend to use store plans of some kind to encourage (or manipulate) consumer behaviour.

 Artists perform music and sometimes sell albums.
-They also earned money by doing performances.
-Their recognition may helped them get jobs as entertainers in other industries (acting in television and movies, product endorsements, etc.).
-But I didn’t know much about the music industry, nor how much is sucks an artist dry, until I read a few posts by Kpopalypse.
+They also earned money by doing live performances.
+Their recognition may have helped them get jobs as entertainers in other industries (acting in television and movies, product endorsements, etc.).
+But I didn’t know much about the music industry, nor how much it sucks an artist dry, until I read a few posts by Kpopalypse.